Arrelious Benn

-Arrelious Markus Benn (born September 8, 1988) is a former American football wide receiver.
-He was drafted by the Tampa Bay Buccaneers in the second round of the 2010 NFL Draft.
-He played college football for the University of Illinois Fighting Illini.
+Arrelious Markus Benn (born September 8, 1988) is an American former professional football player who was a wide receiver in the National Football League (NFL).
+He played college football for the Illinois Fighting Illini and was selected by the Tampa Bay Buccaneers in the second round of the 2010 NFL draft.

-High school career
+Early life

 A native of Washington, DC, Benn attended Dunbar High School in the Truxton Circle neighborhood, where he was teammates with Vontae Davis and Nate Bussey.
 Benn played wide receiver, running back, safety, and linebacker in high school, and was named a First-team High School All-American his senior season.
 That year, Benn caught 56 passes for 1,039 yards and nine touchdowns, the first Dunbar player to ever crack the 1,000 yard mark.
 During his junior season in high school, Benn caught 50 passes for 1,147 yards and 17 touchdowns.
 Following his high school career, Benn was invited to play in the 2007 U.S. Army All-American Bowl.

 Regarded as a five-star recruit by Rivals.com, Benn was ranked as the No. 5 wide receiver prospect in the class of 2007, behind Ronald Johnson, Terrence Toliver, Chris Culliver, and Dwight Jones.
 Benn chose Illinois over Maryland, Notre Dame, Miami (FL), and Florida State.

 College career

-During his freshman season, Benn caught 43 passes for 521 yards (54 passes for 676 yards including the Rose Bowl appearance by Illinois that season); this was the team high for the season and a school record for a freshman.
+During his freshman season at the University of Illinois Urbana-Champaign, Benn caught 43 passes for 521 yards (54 passes for 676 yards including the Rose Bowl appearance by the Fighting Illini that season); this was the team high for the season and a school record for a freshman.
 Benn also added 158 yards on 32 carries on the ground, along with returning 10 kickoffs for 280 yards, including a 90-yard kickoff return for touchdown against Penn State, one of his two touchdowns that day.
 He was named the 2007 Big Ten Freshman of the Year.

 During his sophomore campaign, Benn's stats improved to 67 rec and a Big Ten-leading 1055 yards, along with 3 touchdowns through the air, and also contributed to the run game with 101 yards on 23 carries, with 2 rushing touchdowns.
-On August 10, 2009 Benn was named to the Walter Camp "Players to Watch" list for its prestigious Player of the Year award, the nation's fourth-oldest individual college football accolade.
-On August 12, 2009 Benn was named to 2009 Biletnikoff Trophy Watch list.
+On August 10, 2009, Benn was named to the Walter Camp "Players to Watch" list for its prestigious Player of the Year award, the nation's fourth-oldest individual college football accolade.
+On August 12, 2009, Benn was named to 2009 Biletnikoff Trophy Watch list.

 As a junior, Benn suffered a right ankle sprain in the season opener against Missouri, and played injured the rest of the season, appearing in all 12 games, but accumulating only 38 receptions for 490 yards and two touchdowns through the air, to go with 7 carries for 23 yards and one touchdown on the ground.

-On December 16, 2009, following his junior season, Arrelious Benn announced his decision to enter the 2010 NFL Draft.
+On December 16, 2009, following his junior season, Arrelious Benn announced his decision to enter the 2010 NFL draft.